flutter/website/src/docs/cookbook/networking/update-data.md

 }
 ```

-Ideally we will use this method to set `_futureAlbum` during `initState` to fetch the data from the internet.
+Ideally you will use this method to set `_futureAlbum` during `initState` to fetch the data from the internet.

 ## 5. Get new title as input from user